-(4) On payment of the compensation into the Trust Fund, the compensation shall, for the purposes of sections 76 and 77, be taken to have been paid to the person.
+(4) On payment of the compensation into the trust account, the compensation shall, for the purposes of sections 76 and 77, be taken to have been paid to the person.

-(5) Where the person rectifies the default or delay referred to in subsection (1), the Executive shall pay to the person, out of the Trust Fund, an amount equal to the amount of compensation paid into the Trust Fund.
+(5) Where the person rectifies the default or delay referred to in subsection (1), the Executive shall pay to the person, out of the trust account, an amount equal to the amount of compensation paid into the trust account.

-Interest payable on compensation-interests other than mortgage interests
+76. Interest payable on compensation-interests other than mortgage interests

-76. (1) This section applies where the Executive is liable to pay compensation to a claimant under this Part in respect of the acquisition of an interest, other than a mortgage interest.
+(1) This section applies where the Executive is liable to pay compensation to a claimant under this Part in respect of the acquisition of an interest, other than a mortgage interest.